openbsd/xenocara/lib/mesa/src/gallium/docs/source/context.rst

     levels.
 This corresponds to GL's ``PATCH_DEFAULT_OUTER_LEVEL``.
   * ``default_inner_level`` is the default value for the inner tessellation levels.
 This corresponds to GL's ``PATCH_DEFAULT_INNER_LEVEL``.
+* ``set_debug_callback`` sets the callback to be used for reporting various debug messages, eventually reported via KHR_debug and similar mechanisms.

 Sampler Views